Z-Wave-Me/ExpertUI/README.md

 - Folder app/core removed.

 #### Fixes
+- Fixing not configured devices on the homepage.
 - Can't configure second parameter #174
 - In routing table timestamps are not updated #161
 - LICENSE file missing #213